CGI Full Form: Computer Generated Imagery

 • Simulations: Advances in physics simulations will allow for more realistic simulations of phenomena like fluid dynamics, cloth, and hair.
 This will improve the realism of CGI characters, environments, and objects.

-• AI and machine learning: These techniques will automate parts of the CGI workflow like sculpting 3D assets, and optimizing simulations and rendering.
+• AI and machine learning: These techniques will automate parts of the Computer-generated imagery (CGI Full Form) workflow like sculpting 3D assets, and optimizing simulations and rendering.
 This could speed up the production process.

 • Volumetric rendering: Techniques that can model and render participating media like smoke, fire, and clouds will enable more realistic visual effects.